luis198327/naughts-and-crosses/README.md

     ![alt text](https://github.com/luis198327/naughts-and-crosses/blob/main/assets/images/exit-game.JPG)

 #### Validation
-I used the PEP8online.com validation service to check the validity of my code.
+I used the [PEP8 Online](http://pep8online.com/) validation service to check the validity of my code.

 I used this during and at the end of the project to regularly identify issues.
-Screenshots is shown with no issues identified with the code:
+A screenshot is shown with no issues identified with the final deployed code:

 ![alt text](https://github.com/luis198327/naughts-and-crosses/blob/main/assets/images/validation-pep8.JPG)